Health Coach ~ Emmett & Bowen Practitioner

 Holistic Body Therapies Services

 The objective for each session is to help my client head towards bringing balance to their body.
 I am proud to offer various ways to do this that include bodywork, nutritional support(Juice Plus~ please see separate page for more information), and health coaching.

 Some clients may only need bodywork, some clients may only need health coaching, and some clients may need both.
 I'm here to help clients piece together their health puzzle, whether helping to reduce pain, relax, muscle restoration, better range of motion, and/or nutritionally.

 Why I love these body work techniques so much.
 As I mentioned above, I was introduced to Bowen when I lived in CT.
 I was dealing with a low back joint issues that if I just turned the wrong way or picked something up the wrong way, my back would go out (very painful and debilitating for days).
 This would happen at least once a year.
 I became overly cautious and had to be very careful when exercising.
 After regular Bowen sessions, it helped alleviate this low back issue I was having.

 I was then introduced to the Emmett Technique in 2019.
-Wow, this technique is incredible with its quick muscle release.
-With its light touch and holding points, it's just as unique as Bowen.
+I was completely surprised by this technique with its quick muscle release, its light touch and holding points, it's just as unique as Bowen.
 I have experienced wonderful muscle and even emotional releases with both these techniques.
 Yes, muscles can hold emotions.
 These techniques work well together for the benefit of the entire body.